RavenfieldCommunity/docs/en/Projects/ravenm.md

 > **Windows Defender raised a red flag for it?**
 >
 > Common problem, just allow it.
+>
+> If you don't trust this plugin, feel free to upload it to any online sandbox analysis service or build it from source code by yourself.

 > **Can I run it on pirated game?**